-If you drive drunk or drugged on federal property in Nevada – such as an airport or national park – you can be convicted on federal DUI charges.
-Although the punishment for a federal DUI is similar to a Nevada DUI offense, the collateral consequences can be more serious — including a fine of up to $5,000 or more and/or time in federal prison.
+Driving under the influence (DUI) on federal property in Nevada is a crime that is generally prosecuted by federal authorities and with the application of federal or Nevada state law.
+Although the punishment for a federal DUI is similar to a Nevada DUI offense, the collateral consequences can be more serious – including a fine of up to $5,000 or more and/or time in federal prison.

 Fortunately, our Las Vegas, Nevada DUI defense lawyers understand how to negotiate with federal prosecutors to get your United States DUI charges reduced or dismissed so that you don’t have to spend time in prison.

-To help you better understand the differences between federal and Nevada DUI laws, our Las Vegas, Nevada DUI defense lawyers discuss the following, below:
+To help you better understand the differences between federal and Nevada DUI laws, our Las Vegas DUI defense lawyers discuss the following, below:

 - 1. When Does Federal DUI Law Apply in Nevada?